-The increase in gross loan volume for the twelve months ended December 31, 2023 is spread across several commodities within the portfolio.

-The Association's short-term portfolio, which is heavily influenced by operating-type loans, normally reaches a peak balance toward the end of summer each year.
-The balance typically declines in the late fall months as commodities are marketed and proceeds are applied to repay operating loans.
+The increase in gross loan volume for the twelve months ending December 31, 2024, is primarily due to growth in the real estate, forestry, and soybean sectors.
+The Association's short-term portfolio, heavily influenced by operating-type loans for row crops, typically peaks toward the end of summer each year.
+This balance usually declines in late fall as commodities are marketed and proceeds are used to repay operating loans.